ashwinsathish/Aerial-IRS-Communications/README.md

 ## Dependencies
 - MATLAB (Tested on R2023a, but should be compatible with earlier versions)
-- MATLAB Statistics and Machine Learning Toolbox (for fitting distributions)
+- Statistics and Machine Learning Toolbox

 ## References